levkovigor/freertos-template2/README.md

    ```sh
    git submodule update --init --recursive
    ```

+You can now build the software for either the AT91 and iOBC targets or for a host system.

+##  Create OBSW binary for AT91 and iOBC

 5. Run Makefile to create binaries.
 If running on linux and .exe ending is problematic, supply WINDOWS=1 additionally.
 If running on windows and